tencentyun/intlcloud-documents/yehe_doc/网络与CDN/专线接入/操作指南/专用通道/共享专用通道_intl_en.md

 The procedure for enabling a shared dedicated tunnel is as follows:
 ![](https://qcloudimg.tencent-cloud.cn/raw/1b2bc5e18ecb6cb7477e580a2204c3ba.jpg)

-## Preparation
+## Prerequisites
-- You have obtained the connection instance ID for the shared dedicated tunnel and Tencent Cloud entity accounts' UINs of the connection provider from the supplier.
+- Obtain the connection instance ID for the shared dedicated tunnel and Tencent Cloud entity accounts' UINs of the connection provider from the supplier.
-- You have created a direct connect gateway as instructed in [Creating Direct Connect Gateway](https://intl.cloud.tencent.com/document/product/216/19256).
+- Create a direct connect gateway as instructed in [Creating Direct Connect Gateway](https://intl.cloud.tencent.com/document/product/216/19256).

 ## Directions